Jewish Community Council of Victoria

-The Jewish Community Council of Victoria Inc (JCCV) is the main representative body for Victorian Jewry, representing 52 Jewish community organisations and over 60,000 Victorian Jews.
+The Jewish Community Council of Victoria (JCCV) is the main representative body for Victorian Jewry, representing 52 Jewish community organisations and over 60,000 Victorian Jews.
 The JCCV's mission is to represent the Victorian Jewish community, the largest Jewish community in Australia, and deal with matters that affect its status, welfare and interests.

 The JCCV was established in 1938 as the Victorian Jewish Advisory Board.
 It has been known as the Jewish Community Council of Victoria since 1989 and became incorporated in 2000.

-The Australian Context
+The Australian context

 Jewish people have lived in Australia from the beginning of European settlement but the Jewish population only grew significantly after World War II, largely due to migration from Europe.
 The 2006 Australian Census put the Jewish population of Melbourne (Victoria's capital) at 40,547, with a national Jewish population of 88,834.
 It is estimated, however, that there may well be under-counting of up to 30% for a range of reasons.
 One reputable analysis of the Census figures estimates that 60,080 Jews live in Victoria, constituting 1.2% of the total Victorian population.
 Other estimates, based on the numbers of the various Jewish funeral houses, put the number possibly as high as 100,000 during the early 2000s.

 This community has a high concentration around the Melbourne suburbs of Caulfield, St Kilda East, and Elsternwick, and there are a large number of communal organisations situated in these suburbs, including schools, synagogues and cultural centres.
 There are also significant pockets of Jews in other areas of Melbourne including Malvern, Hawthorn East, Bentleigh, Brunswick, and Doncaster, although these locations do not have the same communal structure and are arguably not served as well by communal organisations..